juestchaos/obsidianMD-maths/Graph/School/Belonging.md

 > Those who have a strong sense of belonging have the courage to be imperfect

 > Sticks in a bundle are unbreakable

+# Little Miss Sunshine
+LMS is about the journey of a group of